kevinbazira/algori-shop/README.md

 = Does this theme support any plugins? =

-Algori Shop includes support for the following plugins;
+Algori Blogger includes support for the following plugins;
 * Infinite Scroll in Jetpack
-* WooCommerce plugin
 * Gutenberg plugin

 # Changelog

-= 1.0.4 - Mar 17 2019 =
-* Changed screenshot image format to PNG
-* Updated escaping functions to avoid double escaping html elements
-* Removed support for iframes from owl.carousel.js to be compliant with WordPress theme requirements
-* Updated POT file in languages folder

-= 1.0.3 - Mar 11 2019 =
+= 1.1.1 - Mar 07 2019 =
 * Added support for centered content when sidebar is empty especially in Gutenberg
-* Updated all WooCommerce pages main content to col-sm-9 and respective sidebar col-sm-3
-* Updated all normal Blog pages main content to col-sm-8 and respective sidebar col-sm-4
+* Added mobile support for hero title and description
 * Updated POT file in languages folder

-= 1.0.2 - Feb 12 2019 =
+= 1.1.0 - Feb 06 2019 =
+* Updated style-rtl.css to match style.css
+* Added index.php page-title wrapper to show on !is_front_page()
+* Fixed page.php and archive.php page-title wrapper to show on !is_front_page()
+* Updated POT file in languages folder

+= 1.0.9 - Jan 25 2019 =
+* Added theme support for Gutenberg to functions.php
+* Added front-end Gutenberg block styles to styles.css and style-rtl.css
+* Added back-end Gutenberg block styles to editor-styles.css
-* Changed main content area to col-sm-9 in both index.php and page.php
+* Changed line-height from 25px to 1.8 in both styles.css and editor-styles.css
-* Changed Screenshot Image
+* Added copyright information in readme
+* Updated POT file in languages folder

+= 1.0.8 - April 28 2018 =
-* Added credit info for Screenshot Small Images
+* Added WP core-bundled jQuery
+* Updated readme file to keep credits and license info of all third party resources (like scripts, styles, libraries, images, etc)
+* Removed FancyBox v2.1.5
+* Removed Revolution Slider because it's not GPL compatible.
+* Added all unminified versions of the minified files being used.
+* Updated POT file in languages folder.

+= 1.0.7 - April 17 2018 =
+* Fixed Sidebar Styling

-= 1.0.1 - Feb 7 2019 =
+= 1.0.6 - Feb 26 2018 =
-* Added GPL compatible Default Header Image
+* Added Default Header Image

+= 1.0.5 - Feb 23 2018 =
+* Added Support for RTL Mode

+= 1.0.4 - Feb 20 2018 =
+* Added Editor Styles

-= 1.0.0 - Feb 6 2019 =
+= 1.0.0 - Feb 14 2018 =
 * Initial Release

 # Credits